VikasVMani/pli/pli.md

-instruction: write a polynomial evalution program using fixed decimal
+instruction: write a polynomial evalution program using fixed decimal in PL/1.

 input: